Paradoxical behavior in Collatz sequences: Introduction

 \section{Introduction}

 According to the Collatz conjecture, whatever the positive integer $n$ taken as first term, iterating the function

 gives rise to a sequence $n, T(n), T^{2}(n), \ldots$ which invariably reaches the trivial cycle $(1,2)$.
 As is easily seen, the rise and fall of the sequence is mainly governed by the relative proportions of odd and even terms encountered.
-For a sequence of $j$ iterations with $q$ odd terms (before the last term), we get a seemingly linear expression in the variable $n$ of the form
+For a sequence of $j$ iterations with $q$ odd terms (before the last term), we have a seemingly linear expression in the variable $n$ of the form

 where the fraction $\frac{3^{q}}{2^{j}}$ is called the \textit{coefficient}, hereafter noted $C_j(n)$.
 The rational number $E_j(n)$, called the \textit{remainder} in \cite{Ter76}, can be considered as an error term that accounts for all the increments occurring at every odd iterate.
 This term only depends on the parities of the successive iterates, namely, the \textit{parity vector} of $n$.
-We omit to give the general expression of $E_j(n)$ as it already appears in many papers \cite{Gar81,Lag85,Tao22,Ter76} and is superfluous in our study.
-When trying to predict whether the last term exceeds the first term, it is often convenient to focus on $C_j(n)$ and to neglect the contribution of $E_j(n)$, which seems reasonable for large $n$ (see, e.g., \cite[p7]{Tao22}).
+We omit the general expression of $E_j(n)$ as it already appears in many papers \cite{Gar81,Lag85,Tao22,Ter76} and is superfluous in our study.
+When trying to predict whether $T^{j}(n)$ exceeds the first term $n$ of the sequence, it is often convenient to focus on $C_j(n)$ and to neglect the contribution of $E_j(n)$, which seems reasonable for large $n$ (see, e.g., \cite[p7]{Tao22}).
 Hence, comparing the ratio $\frac{q}{j}$ to the threshold value $\frac{\log 2 }{\log 3}$ is usually considered as a fairly reliable criterion in this regard \cite{Ter76}.

-The aim of our investigations will be to determine up to what extent the coefficient $C_j(n)$ controls whether the sequence grows or declines with respect to the first term.
+The aim of our investigations will be to determine to what extent the coefficient $C_j(n)$ controls whether the sequence grows or declines with respect to the first term.
 Since $E_j(n) \geq 0$, it is obvious that $T^{j}(n) \geq n$ as soon as $C_j(n) \geq 1$.
 However, the converse does not hold.
-E.g., when starting from $n=1$, a sequence of $j$ iterations with $j=2$ or $j \geq 4$ is non-decreasing ($T^j(1) \geq 1$) whereas $C_j(n)$ is smaller than 1 (and tends to 0 as $j$ increases).
-A less trivial example is the sequence of 8 iterations
+If we omit the trivial cases linked to the cycle $(1,2)$, the most simple example is the sequence of 8 iterations